carpdiem/carpdiem.github.io/_essays/Communication-Management-and-Leadership-in-Startups.markdown

 ### A note on hiring...

-The goal in hiring is to bring in new teaem mmembers who have sets of compartaive advantages that serve as good complements to those possessed by your current team members.
+The goal in hiring is to bring in new team members who have sets of compartaive advantages that serve as good complements to those possessed by your current team members.
 The problem is that while you may know what tasks need doing today—and so you can interview for them—you will not generally know what tasks need doing tomorrow.

-The solution is to try to pick candidates who have significant comparative advantages outside of the set that you directly need for your current tasks.
+The solution is to try to pick candidates who have significant additional comparative advantages outside of the set that you directly need for your current tasks.
 [Koosh ball](https://en.wikipedia.org/wiki/Koosh_ball) people instead of [T-shaped people](https://en.wikipedia.org/wiki/T-shaped_skills).

 The way I do this is to ask candidates in interviews to "teach me something technical".
 I tell them to pick a topic they're very comfortable with, and then as they teach me about it, I will ask questions about related ideas or corner cases that hopefully they haven't encountered directly before.
 I even tell them exactly what I'm looking for: not particularly *correct* answers (because I'm not likely to be a good judge of correctness on a topic I'm probably unfamiliar with), but instead that I'm looking to understand their thought process and approach when I throw them a curveball.

-Once they pick a topic and dive in, I let them talk for maybe ten minutes or so, asking only clarifying questions at first, so that I understand what they're telling me.
+Once they pick a topic and dive in, I let them talk for maybe fifteen minutes or so, asking only clarifying questions at first, so that I understand what they're telling me.
 Then I take a moment and come up with my curveball.
 This is almost always just asking them to reconsider the topic with some change to one of their fundamental assumptions: either a difference in constraint, a difference in the scale of some number, or similar.

 > For example, here are some descriptions of actual interviews:
 >